sanket2385/micro-agile/README.md

 * The [git-flow branching model](http://nvie.com/posts/a-successful-git-branching-model/) is good for managing new feature development.
 The [git-flow Git extension](https://github.com/nvie/gitflow) is useful for efficient development using git-flow.
 * __Release branches and versions are not used__ in continuous product development.
 * Feature branches should be named after their ticket name / number, e.g ```git checkout -b feature/PROJ-123```
+* Git commits should contain one specific thing, rather than several features or unrelated tidy-ups in one commit.
+This makes commits and PRs simpler for others to review.

 ## Product Roadmaps